What’s A Good Aleppo Pepper Substitute?

-While Aleppo pepper has grown in popularity for authentic Mediterranean cuisine, it’s notoriously difficult to source.
-Good luck finding it at your local grocery store, and even spice shops have a hard time keeping it on the shelf due to conflicts in this chili’s Syrian and Turkish home regions.
+While Aleppo pepper has grown in popularity for authentic Mediterranean cuisine, it’s notoriously difficult to find.
+Good luck finding it at your local grocery store, and even spice shops have a hard time keeping it on the shelf, mainly due to conflicts in this chili’s Syrian and Turkish home regions.
 So where can you turn?
 What’s a good Aleppo pepper substitute that provides comparable heat and nods to the Aleppo’s flavor complexities?
 You have a few options, and the best is an easy spice pairing from a well-stocked spice rack.

 Your best bet: A sweet paprika and cayenne pepper mix (with an optional pinch of salt)